kul-optec/alpaqa/doxygen/sphinx/source/usage/getting-started.rst

     inner_solver = pa.PANOCSolver()
     solver = pa.ALMSolver(inner_solver)

-Each solver has its own set of optional parameters that can be specified using keyword arguments or dictionaries, for example:
+Each solver has its own set of optional parameters that can be specified using a dictionary, for example:

 .. testcode::

     # %% Build a solver with custom parameters

     inner_solver = pa.PANOCSolver(
         panoc_params={
             'max_iter': 1000,
-            'stop_crit': pa.PANOCStopCrit.ApproxKKT,
+            'stop_crit': pa.PANOCStopCrit.FPRNorm,
         },
         lbfgs_params={
             'memory': 10,
         },
     )
     solver = pa.ALMSolver(
         alm_params={
             'tolerance': 1e-10,